BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Actions-List.md

 **persistent**, **static**

-This event removes all items from a chest at specified location.
+This action removes all items from a chest at specified location.
 The only argument is a location.

 !!! example
     ```YAML